jmassengille/sketch2prompt/CONTRIBUTING.md

 ## Questions?

 Open an issue.
-We'll respond.
+I will respond.